Starlink Mobile deep dive

 Because there are no contracts, you can pause your service at any time (if you’re traveling to a country where there is no Starlink service or spending a few months at a home with wired internet, for instance).

-Starlink roam speeds and latency
+Starlink Mobile speeds and latency

-According to our own proprietary data from almost 8,000,000 individual speed tests, Starlink’s average download speed in the United States is 48Mbps.
-That’s for both Mobile and Standard plans, and it’s plenty of bandwidth for streaming in HD, Zooming into a work meeting, and browsing the web.
+According to our proprietary data from almost 8,000,000 individual speed tests, Starlink's average download speed in the United States is 48Mbps.
+That's for both Mobile and Standard plans, and it's plenty of bandwidth for streaming in HD, Zooming into a work meeting, and browsing the web.

 Starlink equipment and set-up